How to Build A Church App With BuildFire

 Analytics

-In the BuildFire platform we help you track the most essential metrics: app downloads and registered users.
+In the Buildfire platform we help you track the most essential metrics: app downloads and registered users.
 To help you boost your mobile app downloads, we compiled a list of 10 powerful strategies to help you here.

 In addition to the analytics we provide, we also integrate with a platform called Segment.
 Segment is an all in one way to connect multiple analytics tools like Google Analytics, Marketo, Intercom and more.
 These tools will help you in tracking more advanced metrics like which plugins are most used and the behavior patterns of your congregation members in your church’s app.